nivlab/nivturk-templates/questionnaires/README.md

     ├── substance          <- Self-report measures of substance use.
     │   ├── audit          <- Alcohol use disorders identification test
     │
-    ├── substance          <- Self-report measures of substance use.
-    │   ├── audit          <- Alcohol use disorders identification test
-    │
     ├── uncertainty        <- Self-report measures of uncertainty tolerance and information seeking.
     │   ├── ius12          <- Intolerance of uncertainty scale
     │   ├── nfcs           <- Need for closure scale